SpongePowered/SpongeDocs/source/about/rules.rst

 Welcome to the Sponge Project!
 We're glad you're here and interested in Sponge.
 We have a few rules that apply to all of our various methods of communications, including (but not limited to):

-* Official IRC channels: #sponge, #spongedocs, #sponge-dev, etc
+* Official IRC channels: #sponge, #spongedocs, #spongedev
 * Sponge Forums
-* Github andBug/Issue tracker
+* Github and Bug/Issue tracker
-* Sponge Subreddit
+* Sponge subReddit
 * Any other official means of communication by the Sponge project.

 The Sponge project adheres primarily to Wheaton's Law: "Don't be a dick."
 We expect everyone using our communication systems to act like a reasonable and responsible person, showing respect for other users and staff.